 - pain from sitting, accompanied by a tingling sensation at the back of your thigh.
 Standing may be relieve the pain, but there may still be numbness in the toes.

 - pain and a pins-and-needles sensation down the outside of your calf to the web space between the little and fourth toes.

 - difficulty walking on your heels or on your toes.

 5 Yoga Poses for Piriformis Syndrome

-The following practice focuses on gently strengthening and stretching the piriformis and glutes and bringing circulation to the low back.
-Before you begin, I suggest you gather these props: a yoga strap (bathrobe tie works well, too) and a bolster or pillow.
+The following sequence focuses on gently strengthening and stretching the piriformis and glutes while bringing circulation to the low back.
+Before you begin, I suggest you gather the following: a yoga strap (bathrobe tie works well, too) and a yoga bolster or pillow.

 1- Knee to Chest Pose (Ardha Apanasana)

 This pose gently stretches the piriformis muscle on each side of the pelvis while engaging the core muscles.

 Start by lying on your back with your knees bent and feet flat on the floor.
 Take a few breaths here, allowing your spine to settle into the floor.

 Next, bend your right knee in towards your chest, holding it arms length away with both hands.
 As you begin to exhale, gently draw the muscles of the pelvic floor and abs in and up, as if you were zipping up tight jeans, bringing the knee towards your chest.
 Inhaling, soften the belly from the top down, allowing the thigh to move away slightly.